 These days, it’s always something.

 You might think Ensaladilla would be a safe vegetarian option, but this simple potato salad with mayonnaise sometimes contains tuna or prawns.
 And even gazpacho contains bread.

-But don't let food sensitivities keep you from traveling … or eating tapas.
+But don’t let food sensitivities keep you from traveling … or eating tapas.
 We enjoyed the tapas tradition – and Spanish food in general – even though ham is ubiquitous all over, and they like their prawns as well.
 We always found wait staff eager to offer their advice.

 ⓘ TIP: If your server is clueless about what’s hiding in a dish, it’s perfectly fine to ask him to check with the chef.

 We were thrilled whenever a waiter brought us a bowl of olives or a few pieces of cheese.